MXenes: Material processing

-Lateral flake size often plays a role in the observed properties and there are several synthetic routes that produce varying degrees of flake size.
-For example, when HF is used as an etchant, the intercalation and delamination step will require sonication to exfoliate material into single flakes, resulting in flakes that are several hundreds of nanometers in lateral size.
-This is beneficial for applications such as catalysis and select biomedical and electrochemical applications.
-However, if larger flakes are warranted, especially for electronic or optical applications, defect-free and large area flakes are necessary.
-This can be achieved by Minimally Intensive Layer Delamination (MILD) method, where the quantity of LiF to MAX phase is scaled up resulting in flakes that can be delminated in situ when washing to neutral pH.
+Lateral flake size plays a role in the observed properties.
+Several synthetic routes produce varying flake sizes.
+For example, when HF is used as an etchant, the intercalation and delamination step require sonication to exfoliate material into single flakes.
+The resulting flakes are several hundreds of nanometers in lateral size.
+This is beneficial for applications such as catalysis and specific biomedical and electrochemical applications.
+However, if larger flakes are warranted, especially for electronic or optical applications, defect-free, large area flakes are necessary.
+This can be achieved by Minimally Intensive Layer Delamination (MILD), where the quantity of LiF to MAX phase is scaled up resulting in flakes that can be delminated in situ when washing to neutral pH.

-Post-synthesis processing techniques to tailor the flake size have also been investigated, such as sonication, differential centrifugation, and density gradient centrifugation procedures.
+Post-synthesis processing techniques to tailor the flake size include sonication, differential centrifugation, and density gradient centrifugation procedures.
 Post processing methods rely heavily on the as-produced flake size.

-Using sonication allows for a decrease in flake size from 4.4 μm (as-produced), to an average of 1.0 μm after 15 minutes of bath sonication (100 W, 40 kHz), down to 350 nm after 3 hours of bath sonication.
-By utilizing probe sonication (8 s ON, 2 s OFF pulse, 250 W), flakes were reduced to an average of 130 nm in lateral size.
+Sonication can decrease flake size from 4.4 μm (as-produced), to an average of 1.0 μm after 15 minutes of bath sonication (100 W, 40 kHz), down to 350 nm after 3 hours of bath sonication.
+By utilizing probe sonication (8 s ON, 2 s OFF pulse, 250 W), flakes can be reduced to an average of 130 nm in lateral size.
 Differential centrifugation, also known as cascading centrifugation, can be used to select flakes based on lateral size by increasing the centrifuge speed sequentially from low speeds (e.g. 1000 rpm) to high speeds (e.g., 10000 rpm) and collecting the sediment.
-When this was performed, "large" (800 nm), "medium" (300 nm) and "small" (110 nm) flakes can be obtained.
-Density gradient centrifugation is also another method for selecting flakes based on lateral size, where a density gradient is employed in the centrifuge tube and flakes move through the centrifuge tube at different rates based on the flake density relative to the medium.
-In the case of sorting MXenes, a sucrose and water density gradient can be used from 10 to 66 w/v %.
+Large (800 nm), "medium" (300 nm) and "small" (110 nm) flakes can be obtained.
+Density gradient centrifugation applies a density gradient in the centrifuge tube.
+Flakes move through the centrifuge tube at different rates based on the relative flake density.
+To sort MXenes, a sucrose and water density gradient can be used from 10 to 66 w/v %.
 Using density gradients allows for more mono-disperse distributions in flake sizes and studies show the flake distribution can be varied from 100 to 10 μm without employing sonication.